Skip to content

 Lose MAE by ≤10%, win on importanceWorkshop / methods note

-Lose MAE by >10%Rescue with bag-level MAE pretrain or pivot
+Lose MAE by >10%Rescue with bag-level pretrain or pivot

 Lose bothPivot to single-cell per §5